Can you tell me about the vaccine to prevent HPV (human papilloma virus) infection?

 A large project called The HPV (Human Papilloma Virus) Core Messages Study is looking at the scientific evidence about HPV as well as finding out people’s views about HPV testing.
 Based on this, the project aims to develop messages that could help people make informed decisions about HPV testing and vaccination.
 You can find information about HPV trials on our clinical trials database.

 The vaccine is being offered to girls from the age of 12 because they are unlikely to be sexually active and to have caught HPV.
 The research so far has shown that the vaccine works best at preventing HPV infection in younger women.
 If you are sexually active before you have the vaccine you may already have HPV and the vaccine won’t get rid of it.
 But there are still benefits from having the vaccine.
 There are many different types of HPV so even if you have HPV it may not be HPV 16 or 18.
 Types 16 and 18 are the types that are most likely to cause cancer of the cervix and it is these high risk types that the vaccines protect against.

 If girls become sexually active during the course of the vaccine injections it is important to complete the course of injections.
-It is only after the 3 injections that we know the vaccine is protective.
-However a recent study in Costa Rica suggested that women who had only 2 doses of Cervarix may have as much protection from HPV 16 and 18 as those who'd had 3 doses.
-But more research is needed before we will know if fewer than 3 doses gives enough protection and for as long.
+It is only after completing the whole course that we know the vaccine is protective.

 - Aching muscles